 Cleaning the Appliances

-Not all appliance need to be cleaned after every use, but during a complete monthly cleaning, you'll want to address all the appliances in your kitchen, one at a time.
+Not all appliances need to be cleaned after every use, but during a complete monthly cleaning, you'll want to address all the appliances in your kitchen, one at a time.
+(Try this easy-to-make cleaner for stainless steel appliances.)

 Tips for General Appliance Cleaning